 5. Forest Free yet fantastic

 Malta is a natural beauty but has a grand total of 0% forest coverage.
 Caves, cliffs, an exciting underwater world and beaches that will turn you green with envy are just some of the amazing nature experiences native to the Maltese Islands.
 Although there are a little less trees than other vacation destinations, the animals don’t seem to care.
-There are plenty birds, reptiles and cute little hedgehogs to be seen.
+There are plenty of birds, reptiles and cute little hedgehogs to be seen and admired.

 6. The curious Calypso Cave

 Malta has a cave of legends.
 This is said to be the place where the beautiful Calypso kept Odysseus a prisoner of love for seven years in Homers’ ‘The Odyssey’.
-While the cave is cool, the views of Ramla Bay are reason enough to make the trip.
+While the Calypso Cave is cool, the views of Ramla Bay are another reason to make the trip to the island.

 7. Motorcars in Mdina

-The incredibly beautiful walled city of Mdina is the nation’s old capital and only lets residents and those with a special permit drive on its roads.
+The incredibly beautiful fortified city of Mdina in the Northern area of Malta was the nation’s old capital from the antiquity to medieval times. and only lets residents and those with a special permit drive on its roads.
 Driving can be tricky for some visitors as on the island, you also drive on the left.

 8. Be the belle of the ball